• Skip to secondary menu

 What’s involved?
 You might choose to buy items that need to be upholstered and then sell them or offer your services to reupholster other people’s pieces.

 Requirements for Success: While some upholsterers are self taught, most will do some kind of training.
-Upholstery can be quite physical and you’ll need strong fingers.
+Upholstery can be quite physical and in my experience you’ll need strong fingers.
+I did an upholstery course a few years ago that was through our local adult education service, I loved it but it was physically quite hard work.

 Earning potential: A decent part-time wage